track-asia/trackasia-gl-native-distribution/README.md

 ---

-## Test Trackasia with a Swift Playgrounds
+## Test TrackAsia with a Swift Playgrounds

 When you download this repo there is a Swift Playground that allows you to change the style and play around with a very simple rendered map.

 * Download this repo
 * Navigate to the folder where you `clone`d, and open `Package.swift` in at least Xcode 12.
 * Run Playground by choosing `Editor` > `Run Playground` or `⇧-⌘-⏎`
-* See issue [trackasia-gl-native-distribution#8](https://github.com/track-asia/trackasia-gl-native-distribution/issues/8) for screenshots of the Trackasia for Swift Playgrounds in action.
+* See issue [trackasia-gl-native-distribution#8](https://github.com/track-asia/trackasia-gl-native-distribution/issues/8) for screenshots of the TrackAsia for Swift Playgrounds in action.